rchastain/alouette/README.md

 ## Overview

-UCI chess engine able to play Fischer Random Chess.

-The program was started as a programming exercise around *bitboards*.
+*Alouette* is a UCI chess engine able to play Fischer Random Chess.
+It was initially a programming exercise around *bitboards*.

-It plays chess at beginner level.
+It is not a very formidable opponent.
+You should be able to beat him easily.

 ## Opening book